 As the Bond case was settled and the threat of contempt receded, he intervened in the case and requested that various documents produced in the course of discovery by the Chicago Police Department under a protective order be made public.
 Judge Joan Lefkow ruled in his favor.
 The City appealed.
 Kalven's position was joined on appeal by twenty-eight aldermen--a majority of the Chicago City Council--and was supported by an amicus brief filed by major media organizations (Associated Press, New York Times, Chicago Tribune, Los Angeles Times, Chicago Sun-Times, and the Gannett and Copley chains).
 In 2009, the U. S. Court of Appeals overturned Judge Lefkow's decision on procedural grounds, but the underlying legal principle she articulated in Bond continues to be relied on by other district court judges.

 In 2009, Kalven renewed his pursuit of the documents at issue in Bond in state court under the Illinois Freedom of Information Act.
 On March 10, 2014, the Illinois Appellate Court ruled in Kalven v.
 Chicago that documents bearing on allegations of police misconduct are public information.
 The ruling has been hailed by civil rights lawyers as "historic" and "a watershed."

-Among the awards Kalven has received forms reporting are the 2015 Polk Award for Local Reporting and the 2016 Ridenhour Courage Prize, and the 2017 Hillman Prize for Web Journalism.
+Among the awards Kalven has received are the 2015 Polk Award for Local Reporting, the 2016 Ridenhour Courage Prize, and the 2017 Hillman Prize for Web Journalism.